Patrick M. Byrne: Financing and promoting claims in blog, books, media, organizations, and film

+In addition to his interviews and other commentaries pushing his election theories, Byrne also funded a group of investigators to try and prove his theory.
+On a QAnon-related podcast in late November 2020, Byrne said: "I'm a free agent, and I'm self-funded, and I fund this army of various strange people."
 Byrne promoted his election-related falsehoods on pro-Trump far-right outlets such as One America News Network and Newsmax, which attracted viewers and readers by their willingness to go further than Fox News in promoting Trump's bid to subvert the election result.

 Byrne's leadership of the "American Project" reflected his growing influence on the Trumpist right, with the organization playing a major role, in conjunction with other right-wing groups, in promoting election disinformation.
 Byrne was also briefly the CEO of "Defending the Republic," a fundraising organization founded by Powell that purported to raise funds to fight for "election integrity" but was used instead to Powell's personal legal bills to support her defense against a $1.3 billion defamation suit filed against Powell by Dominion Voting Systems in connection with her promotion of conspiracy theories.
 In August 2021, Byrne was then added to the defamation lawsuit alongside far-right news outlets OAN and Newsmax filed by Dominion, linking the defamation to Byrne's own pushing of election lies.
 In the suit, Dominion stated that Byrne had decided that the election "would be stolen" months ahead of the 2020 contest.
 Byrne and the two news outlets were sued for $1.73 billion each.

 In 2022, PBS reported that Byrne had been informed that several of the persons he promoted as stating that Trump was defrauded were lying, but that he chose to promote their words anyways.
 He also told a reporter from PBS that he "could live with" potentially "destroying the country", referring to the United States.
 During the 2022 Midterm Elections, Byrne was a major donor to candidates that ran on the premise that the 2020 election was not legitimate.
 Following the election, he again financed efforts by candidates to overturn their lost election bids, including Kari Lake.

 In 2024, Byrne threatened to torture law enforcement involved in his law suits with "piano wire and a blowtorch".